This is a re-draft of a poem; it is one continuous poem, but I have broken it in three parts for easier posting.

 and Loki is his name, the captain of deceit.

 So let his hands be bound, so let his arms be pinned,

-with steel that flames confounds as penalty for sin.
+with steel most sure and sound as penalty for sin.

 For he, the fatal foe, has promised Freya fair

 to titan born of snow -- and lost her in his dare.